-The R440LX may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+The N440BX may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
 Current characterized errata are available on request.
-The hardware vendor remains solely responsible for the design, sale and functionality of its product, including any liability arising form product infringement or product warranty.
+The hardware vendor remains solely responsible for the design, sale and functionality of its product, including any liability arising from product infringement or product warranty.

-Pentium II, EtherExpress, LANDesk are registered trademarks and MMX is a trademark of Intel Corporation.
+Pentium and LANDesk are registered trademarks of Intel Corporation.
+EtherExpress and MMX are trademarks of Intel Corporation.